finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var apiInstance = new InstrumentsApi(Configuration.Default);
             var identifierType = identifierType_example;  // string | The identifier being supplied e.g. \"Figi\".
-            var identifiers = new List<string>(); // List<string> | The values of the identifier for the requested instruments. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to retrieve the instrument definitions.
+            var identifiers = new List<string>(); // List<string> | The values of the identifier for the requested instruments. var effectiveAt = effectiveAt_example;  // string | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument definitions.
 Defaults to return the latest version of each instrument definition if not specified. (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\". (optional)